Clematrics/n-queens/readme.md

 - Install `rust`.
 Instructions can be found [here](https://www.rust-lang.org/tools/install))
 - Clone this repository
 - In the repository folder, use the command `cargo build --release`
+- Eat some cookies while it compiles (it might take two or three minutes to gather all packages necessary and to compile everything)
 - To run, you can either launch the program from the `target\release` folder, or use the command `cargo run --release -- [program args]`

 ## Options' details